Nijhumzarin/anothergo/README.md

 # anothergo
-this is my first git repository
+This is my second git repository
+This is nijhum